Single Pixel Reconstruction for One-stage Instance Segmentation: Single Pixel Reconstruction Network

 \subsection{Network Architecture}

-The network architecture of SPRNet is similar with RetinaNet \cite{lin2018focal}, which is a one-stage object detector, with ResNet and FPN as its backbone.
-Our SPRNet introduce two modifications to make it better in detection and be able to deliver instance segmentation.
+SPRNet uses ResNet or any other feature extractors with deep network structures as the backbone.
+We tackle the first problem, i.e. spatial and semantic information encoding, through multi-scale feature learning according to which the feature maps at multiple scales, e.g. those produced by the third, fourth and fifth convolutional layers (C3, C4 and C5), are applied for multi-scale detections.
+The network architecture of SPRNet is somewhat similar to RetinaNet \cite{lin2018focal} that is a one-stage object detector with ResNet and FPN as its backbone.
+However, our SPRNet is modified to overcome two primary problems of RetinaNet such that it works better in detection and is competent for instance segmentation.